Vanessa Redgrave: Political activism

 In 1977, Redgrave offered a resolution asking the British actors union to boycott Israel, allegedly including the selling of any taped material.
 The resolution was reportedly not brought to a vote.

 In 1980, Redgrave made her American TV debut as concentration camp survivor Fania Fénelon in the Arthur Miller-scripted TV movie Playing for Time, a part for which she won an Emmy as Outstanding Lead Actress in 1981.
 The decision to cast Redgrave as Fénelon was, however, a source of controversy.
 In light of Redgrave's support for the Palestine Liberation Organization (PLO), Fénelon herself and the Jewish groups the Simon Wiesenthal Center, the Anti-Defamation League, and the American Jewish Congress objected to Redgrave's casting.
 Rabbi Marvin Hier of the Simon Wiesenthal Center wrote in a telegram that, "Your selection shows utter callous disregard of the tens of thousands of survivors for whom Miss Redgrave's portrayal would desecrate the memory of the martyred millions.
-Your decision could only be compared to selecting J. Edgar Hoover to portray Martin Luther King Jr." Producer David L. Wolper in a telephone interview compared it to letting the head of the Ku Klux Klan play a sympathetic white man in Roots, a miniseries about the slave trade.
-Arthur Miller said "She's a Marxist; this is a political matter.
+Your decision could only be compared to selecting J. Edgar Hoover to portray Martin Luther King Jr." Producer David L. Wolper, in a telephone interview, compared it to letting the head of the Ku Klux Klan play a sympathetic white man in Roots, a miniseries about the slave trade.
+Miller said "She's a Marxist; this is a political matter.
 Turning her down because of her ideas was unacceptable to me; after all I suffered the blacklist myself".

-In 1984, Redgrave sued the Boston Symphony Orchestra, claiming that the orchestra had fired her from a performance because of her support of the PLO.
+In 1984, Redgrave sued the Boston Symphony Orchestra, claiming that the orchestra had fired her from a 1982 performance of Stravinsky's Oedipus Rex because of her support of the PLO.
 Lillian Hellman testified in court on Redgrave's behalf.
 Redgrave won on a count of breach of contract, but did not win on the claim that the Boston orchestra had violated her civil rights by firing her.